ClickSend/clicksend-perl/README.md

 # DOCUMENTATION FROM THE OpenAPI Spec

-Additional documentation for each class and method may be provided by the Swagger spec.
+Additional documentation for each class and method may be provided by the ClickSend spec.
 If so, this is available via the `class_documentation()` and `method_documentation()` methods on each generated object class, and the `method_documentation()` method on the endpoint API classes: